 Definition of waterscapes

-Waterscapes are, in fact, landscapes including an element or body of water like oceans, seas, lakes, ponds, rivers, streams, waterfalls and even a puddle.
-For me, Seascapes are part of waterscapes but focused on the seashore.
+Waterscapes are landscapes that include an element or body of water, such as oceans, seas, lakes, ponds, rivers, streams, waterfalls, and even a puddle.
+For me, seascapes are part of waterscapes but are focused on the seashore.

 Photographing waterscapes resembles classic landscape photography with static ground, foreground, and background.
-But it involves far more elements and specific challenges for photographers, like waves, slippery rocks and rough weather conditions.
+However, it involves far more elements and specific challenges for photographers, like waves, slippery rocks, and rough weather conditions.

 Fascinating waterscapes

 I find moving water always fascinating.
-There is the sheer power of the oceans and rivers or, on the contrary, the peaceful calmness which we experience outdoors in front of this natural beauty that attracts me enormously.
+The sheer power of the oceans and rivers or, on the contrary, the peaceful calmness we experience outdoors in front of this natural beauty attracts me enormously.

-The peace, tranquillity, and vastness of the sea turn photographing almost into something spiritual.
+The sea’s peace, tranquillity, and vastness turn a photograph almost into something spiritual.
 Big cloudy skies float by with the wind.
 Ebb and flow provide a constantly changing landscape.
 Lines are formed and disappear again.
 The water comes and goes—the sea surprises repeatedly throughout the year.
-Special effects arise as well on a beautiful summer’s evening with sunset and receding tide or on a cold winter morning with ice and first light.
+Special effects arise as well on a beautiful summer evening with sunset and receding tide or on a cold winter morning with ice and first light.

-As photographers, we like to emphasise the brutal force of waves and streams.
-Or we may choose the opposite: calm it down with long exposures.
+As photographers, we often emphasise the brutal force of waves and streams.
+We may also choose the opposite: calm them down with long exposures.

 As with other types of photography, we must remember that in our photos, we cannot include the sounds of waves, wind, rivers or the smell of the ocean that will influence our experience when present within the scene.
-We must pay extra attention to composition, light, and timing to get an attractive picture.
+We must consider composition, light, and timing to get an attractive picture.

-The possibility to change shutter speeds and create silky smooth water opens up a window of creativity for waterscape photography.
-(See also my blog on creative landscape photography as well).
+The possibility of changing shutter speeds and creating silky smooth water opens up a window of creativity for waterscape photography.
+(See also my blog on creative landscape photography.)
 With slower shutter speeds, we can create a sense of movement in the clouds (and the water).

 Waterfalls allow for a wide variety of different pictures.
 Several opportunities allow for a creative approach based on the choice of shutter speed.
 With slower shutter speeds, the water will look silky and smooth.
 Using faster shutter speeds freezes it and reveals patterns in the movement and the unusual shapes of the water.